farhadGithub/MyNotes/DataScieneVM/DataScienceVM.md

 e.
 Run a remote desktop connection and use the public IP of your VM to
     connect to your VM.

+f.
+If you want to always connect to the same session when you connect to your VM via remote desktop, als run:

+		 sudo vim /etc/xrdp/xrdp.ini

+And change the following lines:

+		[xrdp1]
+		name=sesman-vnc
+		lib=libvnc.so
+		username=ask
+		password=ask
+		ip=127.0.0.1
+		port=-1

+to

+		[xrdp1]
+		name=sesman-vnc
+		lib=libvnc.so
+		username=ask
+		password=ask
+		ip=127.0.0.1
+		port=ask5910

 ####6.
 Installing git